NEUBIAS/training-resources/_modules/measure_shapes.md

   - Perform shape measurements on objects.

 motivation: >
- Our eyes are extremely good in distinguishing forms and this has proven to be a powerful tool for characterizing different cell-types, functions, phenotypes, etc. In image processing we use shape measurements (e.g. area, volume, elongation, ...) for an automated and objective characterization of forms.
-From the shape features we can address scientific questions or filter objects that should be used for further processing.
+ Our eyes are extremely good in distinguishing forms and patterns and this has proven to be a powerful tool for characterizing different cell-types, functions, phenotypes, etc. In image processing, we use shape measurements (e.g. area, volume, elongation, ...) for an automated and objective characterization of forms.
+Consequently, one can address scientific questions or filter objects that should be used for further processing.
- Typically we apply shape measurements on a labeled image.
+ Typically, we apply shape measurements on a labeled image.
 The labeled image, as obtained after a connected component analysis, defines a set of objects in 2D/3D.

 concept_map: >